 “Control leads to compliance; AUTONOMY leads to engagement.” ––Danial Pink

-Is autonomy important in your job and does is promote employee engagement?
-According to the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, Autonomy is the second key to employee engagement in the ENGAGEMENT MAGIC® formula, Meaning, Autonomy, Growth, Impact, and Connection.
+Is autonomy important in your job and does it promote employee engagement?
+According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Autonomy is the second key to employee engagement in the ENGAGEMENT MAGIC® formula, Meaning, Autonomy, Growth, Impact, and Connection.